earthcube/scheduler/docs/README_LOCAL_DEVELOPMENT.md

 ### MOVING TO PRODUCTION

-(NOTE NEED SOME MAKEFILES FOR THIS.)

 you need to deploy a `compose_project.yaml`, and a `compose_project_ingest.yaml` If a dagster scheduler is already running, you can deploy just the `compose_project_ingest.yaml` In future we hope to run multiple `compose_project_ingest.yaml`

 After creating a `compose_project_ingest.yaml` stack

-1) clone and edit a workspace.yaml to docker config (this is for an eco project)
+1. clone and edit a workspace.yaml to docker config (this is for an eco project)
 ```yaml
 load_from: